cfloughrey/ERPBC-TDA-hotspot/erpos_tda_data_analysis.md

+# Detecting hotspots in ER+ breast cancer using TDA

 ### Code
 The code used for the analysis in the article is available in the 'analysis' folder.
 This is split between python and R scripts.
 1. 'analysis/python/1-match_genes_in_datasets.py': create tumour and normal datasets with matching genes for metabric and tcga using gtex